rlankhorst/zip-recipes/README.md

 **Multiple Paragraph Support in Summary Section:** Users can now add multiple paragraphs to the Summary field within the plugin.

-The Zip Recipes plugin is very easy use, however, we also provide enhanced [step-by-step instructions](http://www.ziprecipes.net/wp-content/uploads/2014/12/plugin-instructions-4.0.0.9.pdf).
+The Zip Recipes plugin is very easy to use, however, we also provide enhanced [step-by-step instructions](http://www.ziprecipes.net/wp-content/uploads/2014/12/plugin-instructions-4.0.0.9.pdf).
 If you're having trouble with Zip Recipes plugin or just want to say hello, [please email us at hello@ziprecipes.net](mailto:help@ziprecipes.net)!
 We'd love to hear from you!

 == Installation ==